lit/lit.dev/packages/lit-dev-content/site/docs/components/styles.md

 {% playground-ide "docs/components/style/superstyles" %}

+You can also use `super.styles` to reference the superclass's styles property in JavaScript.
+If you're using TypeScript, we recommend avoiding `super.styles` since the compiler doesn't always convert it correctly.
+Explicitly referencing the superclass, as shown in the example, avoids this issue.

-Note that when writing components intended to be subclassed in TypeScript, the `static styles` field should be explicitly typed as `CSSResultGroup` to allow flexibility for users to override `styles` with an array:
+When writing components intended to be subclassed in TypeScript, the `static styles` field should be explicitly typed as `CSSResultGroup` to allow flexibility for users to override `styles` with an array:

 ```ts
 // Prevent typescript from narrowing the type of `styles` to `CSSResult`